Why marketing teams struggle to maintain Webflow projects on their own?

 Webflow is often positioned as a platform that gives marketing teams more autonomy and control over their websites.
 In theory, this means less reliance on developers and faster execution of campaigns.
 In practice, however, many marketing teams quickly find themselves afraid to touch their own website.
 Instead of feeling empowered, they experience uncertainty, slower execution, and constant dependence on technical support.

 This problem rarely has anything to do with the skills of the marketing team or with limitations of Webflow as a platform.
-The real issue lies in how the website was built and whether it was ever designed to be maintained by non technical teams in the long run.
+The real issue lies in how the website was built and whether it was ever designed to be maintained by non-technical teams in the long run.

 Webflow promises autonomy but does not guarantee it